-- (8) make restitution as provided in Section 5-5-6 of this Code; - (9) perform some reasonable public or community service; - (10) serve a term of home confinement.
-In addition to any other applicable condition of probation or conditional discharge, the conditions of home confinement shall be that the offender: - (i) remain within the interior premises of the place designated for his confinement during the hours designated by the court; - (ii) admit any person or agent designated by the court into the offender's place of confinement at any time for purposes of verifying the offender's compliance with the conditions of his confinement; and - (iii) if further deemed necessary by the court or the Probation or Court Services Department, be placed on an approved electronic monitoring device, subject to Article 8A of Chapter V;

-for persons convicted of any alcohol, cannabis or controlled substance violation who are placed on an approved monitoring device as a condition of probation or conditional discharge, the court shall impose a reasonable fee for each day of the use of the device, as established by the county board in subsection (q) of this Section, unless determining the inability of the offender to pay the fee, the court assesses a lesser fee or no fee as the case may be.
-This fee shall be imposed in addition to the fees imposed under subsections (g) and (i) of this Section.
+1 violence as defined in Section 2 of the Crime Victims 2 Compensation Act committed in a school, on the real 3 property comprising a school, or within 1,000 feet of 4 the real property comprising a school; 5 (8) make restitution as provided in Section 5-5-6 of 6 this Code; 7 (9) perform some reasonable public or community 8 service; 9 (10) serve a term of home confinement.
+In addition to 10 any other applicable condition of probation or conditional 11 discharge, the conditions of home confinement shall be that 12 the offender: 13 (i) remain within the interior premises of the 14 place designated for his confinement during the hours 15 designated by the court; 16 (ii) admit any person or agent designated by the 17 court into the offender's place of confinement at any 18 time for purposes of verifying the offender's 19 compliance with the conditions of his confinement; and 20 (iii) if further deemed necessary by the court or 21 the Probation or Court Services Department, be placed 22 on an approved electronic monitoring device, subject 23 to Article 8A of Chapter V; 24 (iv) for persons convicted of any alcohol, 25 cannabis or controlled substance violation who are placed on an approved monitoring device as a condition of probation or conditional discharge, the court shall impose a reasonable fee for each day of the use of the device, as established by the county board of this Section, subsection (q) unless determining the inability of the offender to pay the fee, the court assesses a lesser fee or no fee as the case may be.
+This fee shall be imposed in addition to the fees imposed under subsections (q) and (i) of this Section.
 The fee shall be collected by the clerk of the circuit court, except as provided in an administrative order of the Chief Judge of the circuit court.
 The clerk of the circuit court shall pay all monies collected from this fee to the county treasurer for deposit in the substance abuse services fund under Section 5-1086.1 of the Counties Code, except as provided in an administrative order of the Chief Judge of the circuit court.